SCHOOLS BY STATE

 Salary and Employment Facts for Massachusetts Forensic Psychologists

-The annual salary for a forensic psychologist in Massachusetts is one of the highest in the nation.
-They can make $96,000 per year, which is a great salary whether they are living in Boston or one of the smaller cities in the state.
+The average annual salary for a forensic psychologist in Massachusetts is $83,960 per year, which is a great salary whether they are living in Boston or one of the smaller cities in the state.
+The news regarding the job outlook for forensic psychologists in Massachusetts is equally good, since it is projected that the field will experience a 19% increase by 2024.

 Massachusetts Forensics Go Beyond Solving Crimes